Table of contents

 • More flexibility

-Curious about all the benefits of Server Side Tracking?
+Curious about all the benefits of Server Side Tagging?
 Then check out this blog.

 1: More data at your disposal

-The great thing about online marketing is data.
+The big advantage of online marketing is data.
 In many cases, you can directly calculate the return on investment (ROI) of your marketing campaigns.
 This is possible through tracking cookies and tagging conversions.
-But that also has a dark side.
+But this also has a downside.
 For privacy reasons, the average user is increasingly uncomfortable with being tracked.
 The simple solution is to place a cookie banner.
 However, more and more users and companies are taking matters into their own hands.
 For example, browsers such as Safari and Firefox block third-party cookies and the latest Iphones (iOS 14.5) also offer users the option of not being tracked.
 Finally, ad blockers also inhibit data flow for some users.
-The summation of this means you have less and less data at your disposal.
+The sum of all this means you have less and less data at your disposal.

-This makes the return on your campaigns harder to measure and the campaigns themselves have less data to adjust.
-Indeed, online advertising platforms (Google, Facebook) are increasingly algorithm-driven.
+As a result, the return on your campaigns is harder to measure and the campaigns themselves have less data to adjust.
+This is because the online advertising platforms (Google, Facebook) are increasingly algorithm-driven.
 You see this, for example, with the introduction of performance max campaigns.
 More (good) data in, means more conversion out.

 The General Data Regulation plays an increasingly prominent role.
 Compliance with privacy requirements is becoming more important.
-This is evidenced, for example, by the lawsuits filed against Google over its use of Google Analytics.
-Several parties claim this is not in line with the GDPR because the data is stored on servers in the US.
-This allows the FBI to gain insight into European data.
+This is evident, for example, in the lawsuits filed against Google over its use of Google Analytics.
+Several parties claim this is not in line with the AVG because the data is stored on servers in the U.S. This allows the FBI to gain insight into European data.

-Again, Server Side Tracking offers a solution.
+Again, Server Side Tagging offers a solution.
 By hosting the data on a European server, you avoid this discussion.
-At TAGGRS, we host on Dutch servers by default, so you can always continue to use Google Analytics legally.
+At TAGGRS, we host on servers closest to you by default, so you can always continue to use Google Analytics legally.

 client-side-server-side-data-owned-by